-Agricultural commodities dependent on and/or Please explain these agricultural commodities sourced oth tob typ 20° farr thir cor inc Phi tob Chi kre Phi 0% of PMI heated tobacco units, cigarettes and ner nicotine-containing products require bacco.
-We purchase tobacco leaf of various bes, grades and styles throughout the world.
-In 19 our purchases came from around 335,000 mers directly contracted either by us or by our rd-party leaf suppliers in 24 countries.
-We intracted farmers directly in several countries, cluding Argentina, Brazil, Italy, Pakistan, the illippines and Poland.
-Some of our main bacco sourcing countries are Argentina, Brazil, hina, Italy, Indonesia (mostly for domestic use in etek products), Malawi, Mozambique, hillippines, Turkey and the United States.
-2019, PMI continued to assess water risks sociated with its value chain, as well as to ther water intensity data from the production of key commodities such as tobacco. --- ---
+Agricultural commodities revenue and/or sourced Please explain Tobacco More than 80% 100% of PMI heated tobacco units, cigarettes and other nicotine-containing products require tobacco.
+We purchase tobacco leaf of various types, grades and styles throughout the world.
+In 2020 our purchases came from around 285,898 farmers directly contracted either by us or by our third-party leaf suppliers in 23 countries.
+We contracted farmers directly in several countries, including Argentina, Brazil, Italy, Pakistan, and Poland.
+Some of our main tobacco sourcing countries are Argentina, Brazil, China, Italy, Indonesia (mostly for domestic use in kretek products), Malawi, Mozambique, Philippines and Turkey.
+In 2020, PMI continued to assess water risks associated with its value chain, as well as to gather water intensity data from the production of its key commodities such as tobacco.